-In order to qualify for a conventional loan, it has to conform with Fannie Mae loan limits with maximum amounts, currently equal to $424,100.
+To qualify for a conventional loan, it has to conform with Fannie Mae loan limits with maximum amounts, currently equal to $424,100.
 In high-cost areas, the loan limits are higher.
-If the loan is over the limit then it’s considered a jumbo loan and the interest rate will increase.
+If the loan is over the limit, then it’s considered a jumbo loan, and the interest rate will increase.
 This interest rate increase is usually about +.3%, so if the 7/1 ARM is 4.4%, then the jumbo 7/1 ARM would be 4.7%.

 3. Type of Asset

 Fannie Mae also looks at the type of asset that you will be financing when determining your interest rate.
-For example, Fannie Mae will finance a property up to 4 units.
-The rates you see published generally apply to primary residences which are single unit properties.
+For example, Fannie Mae will finance a property up to four units.
+The rates you see published generally apply to primary residences that are single-unit properties.
 As the number of units increase, rates generally increase.

 Portfolio Loan Interest Rates

-There are various types of portfolio loans such as a single-asset portfolio loan, a jumbo portfolio loan and a blanket mortgage portfolio loan.
-Since the types of portfolio loans vary, their lending criteria and factors that affect the interest rates vary too, although lenders usually require the borrower to have a credit score of 600+ (check your score for free here).
+There are various types of portfolio loans like a single-asset portfolio loan, a jumbo portfolio loan and a blanket mortgage portfolio loan.
+Since the types of portfolio loans vary, their lending criteria and factors that affect the interest rates vary too, although lenders usually require the borrower to have a credit score of at least 600 (check your score for free here).

 The range of interest rates for single-asset portfolio loans are as follows:

-A single asset portfolio loan is a conforming loan that a lender keeps on its books to make interest income rather than packaging and selling it.
-These loans are also referred to as balance sheet loans and the rates usually range from 5 – 8% with terms between 3 and 30 years.
+A single-asset portfolio loan is a conforming loan that a lender keeps on its books to make interest income rather than packaging and selling it.
+These loans are also referred to as balance sheet loans, and the rates usually range from 5% to 8% with terms between three and 30 years.

-Factors that impact a single asset portfolio loan’s interest rate are the lender’s criteria and the term of the loan.
-The lender usually uses the 6 month LIBOR rate to determine the interest rate given to the borrower.
-Longer term loans over 10 years generally have lower, fixed interest rates.
-Conversely, shorter terms from 3 – 10 years usually have slightly higher variable interest rates.
+Factors that impact a single-asset portfolio loan’s interest rate are the lender’s criteria and the term of the loan.
+The lender usually uses the six-month London Inter-bank Offered Rate (LIBOR) to determine the interest rate given to the borrower.
+Longer-term loans of more than 10 years generally have lower, fixed interest rates.
+Conversely, shorter terms from three to 10 years usually have slightly higher variable interest rates.
 Fixed rates are less common in short-term single asset loans.

 Jumbo Portfolio Loan